redis/redis-om-dotnet/README.md

 #### Query Vectors in Redis

-To query vector fields in Redis, all you need to do is use the `VectorRange` method on a vector within a normal LINQ query, and/or use the `NearestNeighbors` with whatever other filters you want to use, here's some examples:
+To query vector fields in Redis, all you need to do is use the `VectorRange` method on a vector within our normal LINQ queries, and/or use the `NearestNeighbors` with whatever other filters you want to use, here's some examples:

 ```cs
 var queryPrompt = "What really is the Capital of France?";